S-Melville/AirStu/README.md

 Programmed using Rails.

-To run program run 'bundle install'
+To run the program install the gem file using 'bundle install' on a terminal with Ruby and Rails installed.
+The program runs from a local server.